SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/configure.md

 You can customize and configure the Quote Management features in Settings and maintenance to match the names and labels your users are familiar with.

-In the Settings tab, you’ll find the Configure product screen.
+The Configure product screen is located in the Settings tab.
 Here you can change and customize all labels used in Quote management.
 In addition, you can check whether a field should be editable and/or mandatory.

 ![You can change all labels of the fields in the product menu in the Configure product screen -screenshot][img3]